cbrewster/gsoc2017/notes/test_failures.md

 ### `parser/parser-uses-registry-of-owner-document.html`
  - [ ] HTML parser must use the registry of window.document in a document created by `document.implementation.createHTMLDocument()`

-### `reactions/HTMLSelectElement.html`
- - [ ] The indexed setter on HTMLSelectElement must enqueue connectedCallback when inserting a custom element

- - [ ] The indexed setter on HTMLSelectElement must enqueue disconnectedCallback when removing a custom element

- - [ ] add on HTMLSelectElement must enqueue connectedCallback when inserting a custom element

 ### `reactions/Range.html`
  - [ ] createContextualFragment on Range must construct a custom element